neilg63/julian_day_converter/README.md

 ### julian_day_to_datetime(jd: f64) -> Result<NaiveDateTime, ParsedError>
 This returns a result type consistent with other Rust parsers, while its implementation for chrono::NaiveDateTime returns an option in keeping with other parser methods in the same library.

+### Fuzzy Date-time Depreacation
+NB: These functions are now deprecated and will be removed from version 0.4.0 but will be available in a separate crate [fuzzy-datetime](https://crates.io/crates/fuzzy-datetime) .

-### datetime_to_julian_day(dt_str: &str) -> Result<f64, ParsedError>
+### datetime_to_julian_day(dt_str: &str) -> Result<f64, ParsedError> (deprecated)
 Convert a fuzzy ISO-8601-like string to a Julian day value.
 This returns a result type consistent with other Rust parsers.
 The approximate **YYYY-mm-dd HH:MM:SS** date-time string is corrected to a plain ISO-8601 format without milliseconds or timezone suffixes.
 This is equivalent to instantiating a NaiveDateTime object from *NaiveDateTime::from_fuzzy_iso_string()* and then using the *date_time.to_jd()* method;

-### iso_fuzzy_string_to_datetime(dt: &str) -> Result<NaiveDateTime, ParsedError>
+### iso_fuzzy_string_to_datetime(dt: &str) -> Result<NaiveDateTime, ParsedError> (deprecated)
 Convert a fuzzy ISO-8601-like string to a NaiveDateTime.
 This returns a result type consistent with other Rust parsers, while its implementation for chrono::NaiveDateTime returns an option in keeping with other constructors in the same library.
-NB: Before version 0.3 this return an option
+NB: Before version 0.3 this return an option.
+This is available directly in [fuzzy-datetime](https://crates.io/crates/fuzzy-datetime) .

 ## Traits